atlasphp/Atlas.Orm/notes.md

 Alternatively, consider defining relationships in Atlas, not in each Mapper.

+Move away from ArrayObject for Sets and implement Countable, ArrayAccess, IteratorAggregate.

+Add "append()" to Sets to append a new Row/Record of the proper type.
+Probably need to keep a reference back to the original Table/Mapper for the "new" logic.

 * * *

 What we're going for is "Domain Model composed of Persistence Model".
 That is, the Domain entities/aggregates use Records and RecordSets internally, but never expose them.
 They can manipulate the PM internally as much as they wish.
 E.g., an CustomerEntity might have "getAddress()" and read from the internal CustomerRecord.
 Alternatively, we can do "DDD on top of ORM" where repositories map the Records to Entities/Aggregates.